Buses

 The bus must:

-• be reliable from a safety standpoint
+- be reliable and suitable from a safety standpoint

-• have approved seatbelts for the seats used
+- have approved seatbelts for the seats used

-• be capable of travelling at speeds of at least 90 kilometres per hour.
+- be capable of travelling at speeds of at least 90 kilometres per hour.

 You may fail the safety check even if you pass the manoeuvring test and the driving in traffic element.
 The parts you pass will then remain valid for one year, and you must take and pass a retest for the safety check within one year.
 Bear in mind that the theory test must be valid when you take the retest.